 The Company follows the accounting guidance established by the FASB which defines the threshold for recognizing the benefits of tax return positions in the financial statements as "more-likely-than-not" to be sustained by the taxing authorities based solely on the technical merits of the position.
-If the recognition threshold is met, the tax benefit is measured and recognized as the largest amount of tax benefit that, in the Company's judgment, is greater than 50% likely to be realized.
+If the recognizion threshold is met, the tax benefit is measured and recognized as the largest amount of tax benefit that, in the Company's judgment, is greater than 50% likely to be realized.

 The Company files income tax returns with the United States Internal Revenue Service ("IRS") and the state of California.
 For jurisdictions in which tax filings are made, the Company is subject to income tax examination for all fiscal years since inception.
-The IRS's Large Business and International Division concluded its audit of the 2009 tax year with no material adjustments.
 The Company believes that it maintains adequate reserves for uncertain tax positions.